nathanmancz/nathan_mancz_portfolio/take_home_pay_calculator/README.md

 TITLE: test_pension_payable

 DESCRIPTION:
-This unit test tests the pension_payable function.
+This unit test tests the pension_payable function using the assertEqual method.

 PACKAGES USED:
 Unittests